Plant-based fish alternatives

 Nature’s Charm Vegan Calamari

-Nature’s Charm Vegan Scallop
+Nature’s Charm Vegan Fish Sauce

 Recipes

-Vegan Banana Blossom ‘Fish
+Banana Blossom ‘Fish

 Carrot ‘Salmon

-If you’re keen to try something with a fish-like taste without buying any new products, check out Angel Food’s recipe for Carrot “Salmon.”
+If you’re keen to try something with a fish-like taste without buying any new products, check out Angel Food’s recipe for Carrot Salmon.

-Try the 21-day vegan challenge
+Try the 21-day plant-based or vegan challenge

 Four dishes of vegan food - a yellow lentil soup; a chickpea, tofu and quinoa buddha bowl; a chocolate smoothie bowl; toast slices with pesto and hummus.